 The U.S. Trustee Program is designed to detect and punish fraud.
 In addition to the scrutiny of your petition by your case trustee, the U.S. Trustee also receives a copy of every bankruptcy petition, and scrutinizes it for possible fraud.
 If fraud is suspected, then either the case trustee or the U.S. Trustee will move to dismiss your case, and it will almost certainly be granted by the court.
 Furthermore, the BAPCPA requires the U.S. Trustee to audit at least 1 out of every 250 petitions, where an actual investigation will take place.
 These audits help the U.S. Trustee to determine how well it is rooting out fraud.

 The key to prevent dismissal of your case is to be absolutely honest.
-The trustee or the court may also ask for additional information, and you should comply promptly and as best as possible; otherwise your case will be dismissed, your automatic stay will end, and none of your debts will be discharged.
+The trustee or the court may ask for additional information, and you should comply promptly, as best as possible; otherwise your case will be dismissed, your automatic stay will end, and your debts will not be discharged.